rwieruch/blog_iamliesa_content/blog/how-to-oil-pulling-benefits/index.md

 Let's have a look at some of the things oil pulling *can't* do:

-**#1 Oil pulling won't whiten your teeth.**
+**#1 Oil pulling and teeth whitening.**

-A lot of people claim to have gotten whiter teeth since starting with oil pulling.
+A lot of people claim that oil pulling whitened their teeth.
 While it might help improve the appearance of your teeth by removing stains that were caused by bacteria, it won't actually whiten your teeth.

 **#2 Oil pulling won't replace brushing your teeth and flossing.**